pocomane/brewed-in-the-apocalypse/bita.md

 # Setup

 Before the first session starts, a scenarist is designed and a setting playbook is selected all together.
-It contains the ambientation, characters and initial scene of the game, and maybe additional rules.
+It contains the setting, characters and initial scene of the game, and maybe additional rules.
 We will call it just "Playbook".
 You can use one included in this manual, or an external one.
-If you want to create an original setting, you can refer to the "Your World" playbook included with this manual, that helps you defining your own setting, practically writing an original playbook.

 In the rest we will consider that the players and the scenarist choose a standard playbook, with all ready to start playing.
+If this limitation seem too strong, you can refer to the "Your World" playbook included with this manual (practically it helps you to create an original playbook).
+You can mix it also with other playbook, e.g. using it only to generate new characters for another selected playbook.

 The playbook contains a short description of the setting; the scenarist should read them to the players.
 The setting should have been kept compact by